chingu-voyage3/bears-32/README.md

 Use underscore for spaces.

+### When should we create a new branch.

+If our change is not one of the above (for example documentation), or it's a small bug fix and it is made of 1 or 2 commits, it's ok to push to develop.
+Otherwise make a new branch.

+Anyway, it's a good idea to let the other team members know about the change you made.

 ## How to use webpack

 For now it's pretty basic, just run the following from the root of the project: `npx webpack`.